-Accordingly, if a marketer purchased a \$20K schedule, comprised of inexpensive DPI break network spots, mainstream research companies may incorrectly report the schedule valuation as \$400-\$600K!
+Accordingly, if a marketer purchased a \$20K schedule, comprised of inexpensive local break network spots, mainstream research companies may incorrectly report the schedule valuation as \$400-\$600K!

-Retailers are cautioned not to rely upon television research that doesn't leverage DPI signaling to properly differentiate between national and DPI ad breaks on the networks.
+Retailers and international companies are cautioned not to rely upon television research that doesn't leverage DPI signaling to properly differentiate between national and DPI ad breaks on the networks.